msoulier/pelican_blog/content/pages/resume.rst

 Active Activities
 -----------------
-I currently hold a red belt in Tae Kwon Do and I get regular workouts at home and with a trainer.
-During the summer I enjoy cycling and hiking, two things that Ottawa is perfectly suited for.
+I currently hold a red belt in Tae Kwon Do and I get regular workouts at home and with a trainer, as well as attending Yoga classes.
+I enjoy archery all year round, and during the summer I enjoy cycling and hiking, two things that Ottawa is perfectly suited for.
 For winter activities, I occasionally snowshoe and I love curling.

 Education
 ---------